Mathematical comparison of classical and quantum mechanisms in optimization under local differential privacy: Introduction

 \section{Introduction}

-In data analysis, a data analyst needs to know only some statistical information about private data while protecting the private data.
+In data analysis, data analysts need to know only some statistical information about private data while protecting the private data.
+They hope to maximally utilize private data under some privacy protection.
+In general, protection and utilization of private data have a trade-off relation, and researchers optimize the trade-off relation \cite{Kairouz,Holohan1,ISIT2019, Geng1,Geng2,Geng3}.

 As a way protecting private data, Warner \cite{Warner} proposed \textit{randomized response} in 1965, in which private data $X$ are converted to other data $Y$ subject to a conditional probability distribution $\mathbb{P}_{Y|X}$, and the data $Y$ is released instead of $X$.
 Since a data analyst collects only randomized data $Y$, private data $X$ are protected.
-In such a way, one has considered \textit{local privacy}, i.e., the case when data providers do not trust a data analyst.
-Although Warner did not use any privacy measures, Dwork et al.\ \cite{Dwork1} and Dwork \cite{Dwork2} introduced \textit{differential privacy (DP)} in 2006 as a privacy measure in the \textit{global privacy} context (the case when a company or government releases users' data partially for machine learning).
-After that, DP was also introduced in the local privacy context by Duchi et al.\ \cite{Duchi}, and has been studied intensively on the basis of classical probability theory.
-In general, protection and utilization of private data have a trade-off relation, and researchers in DP optimize the trade-off relation \cite{Kairouz,Holohan1,ISIT2019, Geng1,Geng2,Geng3}.

-There are many existing studies in DP, but there are only a few quantum versions of DP \cite{qDP1,qDP2,ISIT2020} to the best of our knowledge.
-Yoshida and Hayashi \cite{ISIT2020} discussed the case when private data $X$ are converted to quantum states $\rho$ depending on $X$ under a local DP constraint.
-However, their discussion is only the case of binary data $X$, and moreover, this case has no quantum advantage.
-In this paper, we consider the case of $n$-ary data $X$ in the above classical-quantum setting, and investigate its mathematical aspects mainly.
-For readers interested in information-theoretic aspects, see \cite{Kairouz,Holohan1} (classical case) and \cite{ISIT2020} (quantum case).

-\textit{Mathematical aspects of DP.}--- We describe a few terms and notations.
-A positive semi-definite matrix on $\mathbb{C}^d$ with trace one is called a \textit{density matrix}, and denoted by $\rho$ or $\sigma$.
-For a probability vector $p=(p(i))_{i=1}^d\in\mathbb{R}^d$, define $\diag(p)$ as the diagonal matrix with diagonal entries $p(1),\ldots,p(d)$, which is a density matrix on $\mathbb{C}^d$.
-Since a quantum (resp.\ classical) state is given as a density matrix (resp.\ probability vector), the mapping $\diag(\cdot)$ is an embedding from the set of classical states into the set of quantum states.
-We only consider finite dimensions $\mathbb{C}^d$ and $\mathbb{R}^d$ without fixing $d$.
-Also, for Hermitian matrices $H$ and $H'$, the inequality $H\le H'$ means for $H'-H$ to be positive semi-definite.